Exponentially growing finite energy solutions for the Klein-Gordon equation on sub-extremal Kerr spacetimes: Introduction

-Here $R(g)$ is the scalar curvature and $\mathbf{T}_{\alpha\beta}$ is the energy-momentum tensor, } Additionally, our result provides the first rigorous construction of a superradiant instability.
-Informally put, superradiance occurs in a black hole spacetime when there does not exist a globally defined Killing vector field which is both timelike or null at infinity and timlike or null on the horizon.
-For such spacetimes ``energy'' may radiate out of the black hole and, depending on the particular dynamics under consideration, lead to a superradiant instability.
+Here $R(g)$ is the scalar curvature, and $\mathbf{T}_{\alpha\beta}$ is the energy-momentum tensor (\ref{energyMom}).} Additionally, our result provides the first rigorous construction of a superradiant instability.
+Informally put, superradiance can occur in a black hole spacetime when there does not exist a globally defined Killing vector field which is both timelike or null at infinity and timelike or null on the horizon.
+For such spacetimes ``energy'' may radiate out of the black hole and, depending on the particular dynamics under consideration, lead to a \emph{superradiant} instability.

 To make these ideas more concrete, let's focus on the Klein-Gordon equation and begin by briefly recalling the energy-momentum tensor formalism (see \cite{n3} for a proper introduction).
 Let $g$ denote the (Lorentzian) metric on our spacetime and $\nabla$ denote covariant differentiation.
 For any function $\psi$ we define the energy-momentum tensor